getsentry/integration-platform-example/README.md

 ## Getting Started

 ### Prerequisites
-  - [Sentry](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry
+  - [Sentry](https://sentry.io) - You must be either a Manager or Owner of an organization on Sentry.
-  - [Docker](https://docs.docker.com/get-docker/) - You must have docker installed on your local machine
+  - [Docker](https://docs.docker.com/get-docker/) - You must have Docker installed on your local machine.
   - Select a codebase - This demo application comes with a mock frontend and a choice between two backends, one in Node (Express, Sequelize, TypeScript) and another in Python (Flask, SQLAlchemy).
 Pick the commands/environment that is more appropriate for your implementation.

 ### Step 0: Choose an Integration